School Choice and Blackbaud Software

 While these programs offer additional support for families and may encourage a broader range of private school applicants, some schools find their state’s program requirements and restrictions at odds with the school’s mission, pedagogy, and priorities.
 Concerns include:

 - Certain states require schools to accept a voucher as full tuition for the student, regardless of the school’s cost to educate.
+Research shows that most families using school choice programs already had their children enrolled in private school, so program participation could impact net tuition revenue.

 The National Association of Independent Schools (NAIS) offers a list of considerations about participation.